Table of Contents

-[Updated May 31, 2022] It allows for certain treble or triple the damages in some med mal cases since Jerry Brown capped pain and suffering damages about five decades ago.
-But it doesn’t really do help much for plaintiffs against negligent physicians compared to the injustices.
+It allows for certain treble or triple the damages in some med mal cases since Jerry Brown-capped pain and suffering damages about five decades ago.
+But it doesn’t help much for plaintiffs against negligent physicians compared to the injustices.

 “Had the MICRA rules limiting pain and suffering awards been adjusted annually for inflation, the cap would now be $1.3 million.
 Instead, it has remained at $250,000.”
 (Source, LA Times.)

-On May 23, 3022, California Governor Gavin Newsom signed new legislation, known as the AB 35 which will prove a historic agreement.
-The legislation signed by Gavin Newsom will purportedly ensure the injured patients are fairly compensated even when there are wrongful death cases.
+On May 23, 3022, California Governor Gavin Newsom signed new legislation, AB 35, which will prove a historic agreement.
+The legislation signed by Gavin Newsom will purportedly ensure that injured patients are pretty compensated even when there are wrongful death cases.

-Gavin Newsom, who is currently acting as the Governor of California has signed the new bill and has recognized the true suffering of patients and families.
-Gavin Newsom’s signing will allegedly do a lot for every family and injured patients by putting legislation in place for the modernization of the health care system.
+Gavin Newsom, currently acting as the Governor of California, has signed the new bill and recognized the actual suffering of patients and families.
+Gavin Newsom’s signing will allegedly do a lot for every family and injured patients by implementing legislation to modernize the healthcare system.

-The legislation also purportedly protects patients against wrongful death and non-death cases, focusing on public health, and also providing coverage for non-economic damages.
+The legislation also purportedly protects patients against wrongful death and non-death cases, focusing on public health and providing coverage for non-economic damages.
 The legislators will ensure that the bill gives access to patients for non-economic damages and protect them from the same suffering over and over.

-One of the main characters responsible for presenting the new law was Tom Umberg, the Senator at the State of California.
-Then it is Eloise Gomez Reyes, the Assembly Majority Leader, who alongside Umberg, submitted the new legislation for reviewing and approval to increase pain and suffering damages and help keep up with inflation, etc.
+One of the main characters responsible for presenting the new law was Tom Umberg, the Senator in the State of California.
+Then it is Eloise Gomez Reyes, the Assembly Majority Leader.
+She, alongside Umberg, submitted the new legislation for review and approval to increase pain and suffering damages, help keep up with inflation, etc.

-Apart from the above, other supporters who backed the ruling were injured patients, families, hospitals, medical professionals, consumer groups, consumer attorneys, trial attorneys, and health care insurers.
-Even one of the major sports personalities, Scott Olsen backed the move and fought for giving access to people to a more fair treatments against medical malpractice cases.
+Apart from the above, other supporters who backed the ruling were injured patients, families, hospitals, medical professionals, consumer groups, consumer attorneys, trial attorneys, and healthcare insurers.
+Even one of the major sports personalities, Scott Olsen, backed the move and fought to give people access to more fair treatments against medical malpractice cases.

-Decades ago, the matter of wrongful death cases and non-death cases was raised, also including the non-economic damages.
-However, the patient groups never found a solution due to the political interferences from both sides.
+Decades ago, the matter of wrongful death and non-death cases was raised, including the non-economic damages.
+However, the patient groups never found a solution due to the political interference from both sides.

-If the law wasn’t able to provide help to Scott Olsen or other major sports personalities, apparently, others will be able to benefit from it in California.
+If the law couldn’t help Scott Olsen or other major sports personalities, others could benefit from it in California.

-Up until now, the particular legislation has lower limits and even the cap is lower.
-Despite the injustice, the legislature had to make sure the limits were being adhered in order to please the medical industrial complex.
+Until now, the particular legislation has lower limits, and even the cap is lower.
+Despite the injustice, the legislature had to ensure the limits were being adhered to please the medical-industrial complex.

 “Gov. Jerry Brown signed MICRA into law in 1975 amid concerns that doctors were retiring or leaving California due to rising insurance premiums, blamed on sizable malpractice awards.
 Under the law, the state caps pain and suffering awards in medical malpractice cases at $250,000, regardless of how many healthcare providers are found to be negligent.”
 (Source – Los Angeles Times.)